xue2sheng/jsonMock/README.md

     curl -vvv -H 'Content-Type: application/json' -H 'Accept-Encoding: gzip' "http://0.0.0.0/testingEnd" -d '{"test": 1, "id": "1"}'

 ### NGINX configuration

+On **macOS** systems, it's highly likely that your *nginx* runs on a different port due to security reasons.
+For example, you might be ending at **8080** port.
+On that case, you could redirect that port to the usual **80** in oder to avoid having to invoke your test cases with *http://0.0.0.0:8080/testingEnd*.

 Being a FastCGI that processes request body and probably responses with a **gzipped** json, don't forget: